Ananthavijay/ZeoTap_Assignment/Rule Engine with AST/README.md

 This project implements a rule engine using a FastAPI backend and a Flask frontend.
 Users can create, evaluate, and combine rules based on specific conditions, enabling dynamic rule evaluation against given data.

 ### Features
-- Rule Creation: Users can define rules with logical conditions.
+- Rule Creation: Users can define rules with logical conditions
-- Rule Evaluation: Evaluate rules against data inputs.
+- Rule Evaluation: Evaluate rules against data inputs
-- Rule Combination: Combine multiple rules into a single rule.
+- Rule Combination: Combine multiple rules into a single rule
-- Current Rules Retrieval: Fetch all defined rules from the database.
+- Current Rules Retrieval: Fetch all defined rules from the database
 - Rule Validation: Detect errors such as:
     - Unbalanced parentheses
     - Invalid characters in rule strings